capriele/gssi-human-centric-exam/README.md

 In order to simulate human emotions we simply press a specific key on the keyboard.

 ### Robot daily job
+PyTrees is a Python library for working with tree-based data structures.
+It provides powerful functionalities for creating, manipulating, and analyzing trees.
+With support for tree traversal algorithms and customizable behaviors, PyTrees enables efficient management of hierarchical data representations.

-The image below summarize all the tasks that the robot will daily execute in a behavioural tree.
+The image below summarize all the tasks that the robot will daily execute in a behavioural tree implemented in PyTrees.
 ![Robot daily job](./images/daily_jobs.png)

-## Useful links:
+## Useful references
 - [Ursina](https://www.ursinaengine.org/)
 - [Robotics Toolbox Python](https://petercorke.github.io/robotics-toolbox-python)
 - [Bug2 Planner](https://automaticaddison.com/the-bug2-algorithm-for-robot-motion-planning/)